ste-giordano95/HomeAssistantAOS/README.md

 ## ⚠ Notes

-Ensure that HomeAssistant Url, Token and languages are set in tpa config before using the service.
+Ensure that HomeAssistant Url, Token ,exit word and languages are set in tpa config before using the service.

 The service requires an active internet connection to communicate with Home Assistant.